Former Presidential Climate Adviser Bina Venkataraman Shares a Quote

 It can feel so daunting to consider a future where you’re imagining rising seas, a refugee crisis, or more wildfires.
 For some people, it’s scary and they don’t know how to engage with that.

 But I also think that is has been difficult to understand how one can make a difference with climate change as an individual.
-One of the most important components of that is to use our voices and our ability to make political decisions—specifically, voting, to hold our leaders accountable.
+One of the most important components of that is to use our voices and our ability to make political decisions — specifically, voting, to hold ourselves accountable.

 It’s also hard to grapple with a problem like climate change because it lies in the future.
 Although there is an impact today, it can still feel like these are all distant projections of the future.
 When it comes to the future, human beings can certainly be impaired in how we imagine it.